 No. Comparability does not set rates or compare rates between or among banks.
 Rates are set by each bank for its customers based on the factors a bank normally considers when setting rates.
 Comparability only requires participating banks to pay interest rates comparable to what it already pays its similarly situated non-IOLTA customers—and, IOLTA will pay any resulting fees attached to the higher rate products.

 NC IOLTA worked with each bank to provide technical assistance for implementation and compliance.
-NC IOLTA is pleased to report that every participating bank with NC IOLTA accounts at the time of the rule change has been certified as an eligible bank.
-In addition, several new banks have been certified and are ready to offer NC IOLTA accounts.
+NC IOLTA is pleased to report that every participating bank with NC IOLTA accounts at the time of the rule change was certified as an eligible bank.
+Since comparability was implemented, several new banks have been certified and now offer NC IOLTA accounts.
 Further, a number of banks have agreed to go above and beyond the eligibility requirements to support the NC IOLTA program in its mission to ensure that low-income North Carolinians have access to critically needed legal aid by becoming Prime Partner Banks.
-(The Prime Partner rate is a net yield of 75% of the Federal Funds target rate with a minimum rate of 0.75%).

-Over the years, the staff and trustees of NC IOLTA have worked to improve interest rates on IOLTA accounts in a seemingly never ending cycle.
-Though some success was achieved with some banks, prior to the comparability rule, the IOLTA rates never reached the higher levels paid on other high balance accounts, and the last time there was an interest rate downturn then upswing there was a very slow increase in negotiated rates on IOLTA accounts were slow to increase following periods of downturn.
+Over the years, the staff and trustees of NC IOLTA worked to improve interest rates on IOLTA accounts in a seemingly never ending cycle.
+Though some success was achieved with some banks, prior to the comparability rule, the IOLTA rates never reached the higher levels paid on other high balance accounts, and the negotiated rates on IOLTA accounts were slow to increase following periods of downturn.

 Interest in implementing the concept was expressed by the NC Equal Access to Justice Commission and leadership of both the NC Bar Association and the NC State Bar (NCSB).
 John McMillan, immediate past-president of the NC State Bar made exploring the concept a goal of his administration.